simonmichael/hledger_site/faq.md

   You can also specify start and/or end dates with a query argument, eg `date:START-` or `date:START-END`.

-- hledger's query language is a little less powerful than Ledger's, simpler, and easier to remember.
+- hledger's [query language](hledger.html#queries) is a little less powerful than Ledger's, simpler, and easier to remember.
   It uses google-like prefixes, eg `desc:`, `payee:`, `amt:`, `not:`.
-  Multiple patterns are combined using fixed [AND/OR rules](hledger.html#queries).
+  Multiple patterns are combined using fixed AND/OR rules.

-  Unlike Ledger, we don't yet support full boolean expressions.
-This means some advanced queries require two invocations of hledger in a pipe, eg:
+  We don't yet support full boolean expressions, so some more advanced queries require two invocations of hledger in a pipe, eg:
   `hledger print QUERY1 | hledger -f- reg QUERY2`

 - hledger uses --ignore-assertions/-I to disable balance assertions.